ZRH-AHU/RUN/README.md

 > Note that RUN is only tested on Ubuntu OS with the following environments.

-- Creating a virtual environment in terminal: `conda create -n FEDER python=3.8`.
+- Creating a virtual environment in terminal: `conda create -n RUN python=3.8`.
 - Installing necessary packages: `conda env create -f environment.yml`

 ### 2. Downloading Training and Testing Datasets